AleksandrShulman/jobcoin-boilerplate/python/jobcoin/README.md

 # Future Work

-## Make jobcoin transfer atomic.
-This may require some work in the webapp to properly
+## Make jobcoin Transfer Atomic.
-implement.
+This may require some work in the webapp to properly implement.
 For now, all the client can do is triage/retry when something abnormal happens in one or more of the transactions.

-## Automate Jobcoin creation
+## Automate Jobcoin Creation
 This will require finding out the exact API call that adds jobcoins to an account and automating that.

-## More testing
+## Moaaar Testing
 ### More functional testing where indicated.
 ### Rounding errors
 In particular these can be tricky and